jitsi/handbook/docs/dev-guide/iframe.md

 });
 ```

-You can check whether video is muted using the following API function:
+### isVideoMuted

+Returns a Promise which resolves to the current video muted state:

 ```javascript
 api.isVideoMuted().then(muted => {